xd009642/streamer-template/doc/00_system_introduction.md

 found elsewhere.
 What I will provide however is a general approach to create streaming services where audio is streamed in and observations streamed out.

-Initially, I'm just doing this with websockets, but in future gRPC may be considered.
-And maybe even SSE or HTTP/2 streams (who knows).
+Initially, I'm just doing this with websockets, but in future gRPC should be implemented as well!

 Without further ado the system.